afenriquez/Seamount-Biotrap-OTU-analysis-/README.md

 # Seamount-Biotrap-OTU-analysis-
-This is a project to analyze OTUs from sequences of zetaproteobacteria
+This is a project to analyze OTUs from sequences of zetaproteobacteria.

+My objectives are:

+Use this project to apply the work to my thesis